The proposed Dominican Congregation of the Holy Angels will be a multi-apostolate effort, embracing education,

 they can embark upon with the approval of the prioress.
 Or continue a ministry they started while still "in the world."

-We envision the Holy Angels Dominicans to be the EFLR (Traditional Latin Mass) counterpart of established Third
+While we envision the Holy Angels Dominicans to be the EFLR (Traditional Latin Mass) counterpart of established

 Following the traditional schedule of the apostolic sisterhood, the horarium will have the sisters up at 5am, in the